laingdk/Moon/_posts/2017-02-13-information-theory-and-tradeoffs-in-data-disclosure.md

 `1`

-You can think of this in several ways.
-It could mean, "the letter is in the first half of the alphabet."
-It could mean, "throw out the second half of the alphabet."
-Or it could be an affirmative answer to the question, "is the letter in the first half of the alphabet?"

-In any case, I have just helped your state of knowledge go from general...
+This means that the letter is in the first half of the alphabet.
+I have just helped your state of knowledge go from general...

 `A B C D E F G H I J K L M N O P Q R S T U V W X Y Z`